WindowsAzure-TrainingKit-RU/Demo-Windows8AndMobileServices/Demo.md

 1. Press the F5 key to run the app and sign into the app with your chosen identity provider.

-> **Note:** When you are successfully logged-in, the app should run without errors, and you should be able to query Mobile Services and make updates to data.
+> **Note:** When you are successfully logged-in, the app will run without errors, and you will be able to query Mobile Services and make updates to data.